All Volunteers must be inducted by a Picton Dawn Chorus staff member before checking our traplines.

 Riroriro (Grey warbler) - The Kanuka Mountain Bike track.
 This track runs parallel to the Snout walking track on the Western side and then joins up with the Snout track.
 As you look towards the end of the Snout just before the Snout gate, there is a track to your left that heads downhill towards the “Western MB trail”, and pine beach - this is the Kanuka Mountain Bike track.

 Weka - Park at the Snout carpark and then along the ridge walking track towards the Snout.
-However, before the Snout gate, take a left and head down to Pine Bay.
-Then go back up to the ridge and go down the other side on the GDS mountain bike track.
+However, before the Snout gate, take a left and head down to Pine Bay and returns to the starting point.

 Esson's Valley, Tirohanga Track, Dog Park & Transfer station: